Emmotes/ic_spoilers/docs/thayan_enclave.md

 ## Pigments

-Pigments can be applied to epic / legendary items and currently have 4 different effects.
+Pigments can be applied to epic / legendary items and currently have 4 different effects and different colours.

 | Name | Effect |
 |---|---|